She-Hulk: Personality

 Walters' personality has changed over the decades since her first appearance: originally ill-tempered and violent, she is now depicted as a fun-loving, extremely kind, empathetic, yet still feisty woman who frequently uses humor when fighting.
 She has stated that she does not want to kill her foes, especially ones that she has already subdued.
 She has also started and led her own disaster relief organization, and felt great remorse for almost destroying a small town (due to her transformed state briefly turning uncontrollable from radiation), whereupon she helped construction workers to rebuild it.

 As a highly idealistic lawyer, Walters has a history of defending the rights of minorities, the mentally ill, individuals victimized by unethical corporations, criminals who were unduly mistreated and lacked a proper defense, and civil liberties generally; she also believes in the necessity of law and order.
 These priorities have sometimes made her personally conflicted: she reversed her stance regarding the Superhuman Registration Act, and expressed disillusionment when her more famous cousin (whom she considers a brother) was shot into space without due process, or when what she thought to be a torturer and murderer of children was cleared from all charges.

-Jennifer has enormous amounts of determination and willpower that allowed her to resist systematic torture and brainwashing at the hands of the Red Widow for several weeks without having her personality or idealism affected in the slightest.
+Jennifer has enormous amounts of determination and willpower that have allowed her to resist systematic torture and brainwashing at the hands of the Red Widow for several weeks without having her personality or idealism affected in the slightest.

 When the Time Variance Authority put She-Hulk on trial to potentially erase her from history, Bruce Banner testified that, as a curse on himself and humanity, there are days when he feels like the only thing that has made his life worthwhile is that he did not only save the life of somebody he loves when he gave Jennifer his blood, but also had a hand in creating a genuine hero.

 In an interview, former She-Hulk writer Peter David described her as follows:

 She-Hulk has the potential to be our Wonder Woman.
 A powerful female with a strong moral center and a determination to do what's right.
 She's also a unique combination of brains and brawn.
 The ideal She-Hulk story is one that plays on both aspects of her make-up, the intelligence combined with her strength.

 Unlike Hulk, Jennifer's personality and intelligence are less affected when she transforms into She-Hulk, although she becomes more self-confident and assertive.
 In court it was proven that her mutated form also has fewer inhibitions, as proven during a trial for the Leader; for example, while Jennifer Walters has only had a few sexual partners, reading back a list of She-Hulk's conquests took considerable time.
 For a long time, She-Hulk could not revert to her original human form, but that turned out to be psychosomatic due to her not actually wanting to.